Indicates University of Illinois Urbana-Champaign access only: must be on university network or able to authenticate using NetID

 Socioeconomic, demography, environment and trade statistics for the European Union and the euro-zone.

-A collection of recommended sources from the United Nations Crime and Justice Information Network.
+A collection of recommended sources from the United Nations Office on Drugs and Crime.

 From the World Health Organization.
 Addresses the tobacco pandemic from many angles, supporting its positions with both popular and scholarly material.
 Tobacco control country profiles provide updated information on tobacco production, trade, consumption, legislation, and disease burden for 196 countries and territories worldwide.